AaravDugar123/AI_Judge/README.md

 # AI Judge - Automated Submission Evaluation Platform

-A sophisticated web application that uses configurable AI to automatically evaluate and grade submissions.
+A sophisticated web application that uses configurable AI to evaluate and grade submissions automatically.
 Built with React/TypeScript frontend and Flask/SQLAlchemy backend.
-This was built for UC Berkeley GSI's who wanted to automate their grading feedback for open-ended homework assignments/projects while maintaing a personal touch
+This was built for UC Berkeley GSI's who wanted to automate their grading feedback for open-ended homework assignments/projects while maintaining a personal touch

 ## Features

 ### Core Functionality
 - **Submission Upload**: Drag-and-drop JSON file uploads with validation
-- **AI Judge Management**: Create and manage AI judges with configurabel prompts
+- **AI Judge Management**: Create and manage AI judges with configurable prompts
 - **Queue & Assignments**: Assign judges to specific questions for evaluation
 - **Results & Analytics**: View results with charts, filters, and export capabilities